ark-network/arkdev.info/docs/learn/concepts.md

 ### VTXO

 A Virtual UTXO or VTXO in short, it's a Bitcoin transaction output that can be spent off-chain and can be redeemed on-chain at any time.
-A VTXO is the leaf of the [VTXO tree](#vtxo-tree) commited by the [Shared Output](#shared-output) in the blockchain when the ASP broadcast his [round transaction](#round-transaction).
+A VTXO is the leaf of the [VTXO tree](#vtxo-tree) committed by the [Shared Output](#shared-output) in the blockchain when the ASP broadcast his [round transaction](#round-transaction).
 The VTXO refers to a set of transactions owned by a user, whose validity cannot be revoked by anyone, allowing the user to create a specific UTXO on the blockchain if needed.

 The **VTXO leaf script** is the last level of the [VTXO tree](#vtxo-tree).
 It should appear on-chain only if the VTXO owner decided to unilaterally exit the Ark.
 It has 2 tapscript closures